etan18/Obsidian-Notes/Machine Learning/Neural Networks/neural networks.md

 $$f: \mathbb{R}^d \rightarrow \mathbb{R}^k$$
 The magic of neural networks is that it learns additional features in the hidden layers that can be used to find the optimal $f$.
 These learned features are linear combinations of existing features.

+>[!important] Universal Approximation Theorem
+>This theorem suggests that artificial neural networks with at least 1 hidden layer can approximate any continuous function arbitrarily well, thus making them **universal function approximators**.

 ## architecture
 The neural network architecture can be thought of as multi-layer [[perceptrons]] connected together using [[graph theory]].
 - The NN is composed of **layers**.
 The dimensionality (# of nodes) in the input and output layers are determined by the problem.